Susan Leigh Star: Academic work

 From 1987 to 1990, Star was an assistant professor at UC Irvine's Department of Information and Computer Science.
-She taught a variety of subjects including: social analysis of technology and organizations, computers and society, research methods and gender and technology.
+She taught a variety of subjects including social analysis of technology and organizations, computers and society, research methods, and gender and technology.
 In 1987-1988 Star held a fellowship at Centre de Sociologie de l’Innovation in Paris and worked with Bruno Latour and Michel Callon.
 They worked on French/American approaches to technology and science.

-After Irvine, Star held a Senior Lectureship and the Department of Sociology and Social Anthropology at the University of Keele.
+In 1990, Star held a Senior Lectureship and the Department of Sociology and Social Anthropology at the University of Keele.
 In 1992, Star and partner Geoff Bowker went to the Graduate School of Library and Information Studies at the University of Illinois until 1999.
 After leaving the University of Illinois, they moved back to California and into the Department of Communication at the University of California San Diego where they remained until 2004.
 Star and Bowker moved north in 2004 and worked at Santa Clara University's Center for Science, Technology and Society.
 In 2009 they moved to the University of Pittsburgh's School of Information Sciences, where Star was awarded the Doreen Boyce Chair.

-In addition, she has been an invited speaker at many universities and industrial firms, such as: Harvard, MIT and Xerox PARC.
+Star was an invited speaker at many universities and industrial firms, such as: Harvard, MIT and Xerox PARC.
 She was also co-Editor-in-Chief of Science, Technology, and Human Values and was president of the Society for the Social Studies of Science from 2005 to 2007.

 Star has been particularly influential in the area of information infrastructure, frequently noting that although the study of infrastructure often entails examining things that seem commonplace, those everyday items have widespread consequences for humans and human interaction.
 Star has worked to develop ways of understanding how people communicate about infrastructure, and has helped develop research methods aimed to examine the role infrastructure plays in mediated human activities.
 But her work extends far beyond the realm of information infrastructure.
 Star's interest in the connection between technology and lived experience led her to work in a wide array of disciplines, including library sciences, computer sciences, neuroscience, philosophy and women's studies.